Tonywuhk/realai.org/impacts.md

 ## Links

 * [AIimpacts.org](http://aiimpacts.org/) aims to improve our understanding of the likely impacts of human-level artificial intelligence.
-* [AI Now](https://artificialintelligencenow.com/) is a New York-based research initiative working across disciplines to understand AI's social impacts.
+* The [AI Now Institute](https://ainowinstitute.org/) at New York University is an interdisciplinary research center dedicated to understanding the social implications of artificial intelligence.

 ## References